Our secure site is a convenient way for you to view and manage your accounts with us.

 Secure logins to the toolkit in your Adviser Centre and to your client accounts.

 Communications and Public Affairs Manager

 B&CE is pleased to announce that Dr Patrick Manu of the University of the West of England (UWE) is the successful recipient of the Occupational Health Research Award 2017.
+At the time of the award, Dr Patrick Manu was at of the University of the West of England (UWE) and has since moved to Manchester University.
 The Award is given annually to a private, non-governmental organisation to support occupational health research for the benefit of construction workers.

 Dr Manu will work with the Design for Health Task Group (DfHTG) and a team of academics at Loughborough University (Dr Carolyn Drake & Professor Alistair Gibb), UWE (Dr Abdul-Majeed Mahamadu) and East Carolina University (Professor Michael Behm) to investigate the Design for Health Skills, Knowledge, Attitude, Training and Experience (DfH-SKATE) in the construction industry, using a set of workshops on live projects with delivery teams.
 The resulting data points will be used to produce project-based case studies which would provide frameworks for understanding, agreeing and evaluating DfH-SKATE requirements.

 The project will run from 1st February 2018 to 31st January 2019.